 Join us for our “Putting it all Together” night on Thursday, Jan.
 24th from 6:00-7:00 in the MPR.
 (Students will need to bring their boards, printed work and materials.)

 Would your child like to try an Engineering Design?
 The Engineering Design Process is the set of steps that a designer takes to go from identifying a problem or need, to creating and developing a solution that solves the problem or meets the need.
-Find the Engineering Design Process Guidelines here!
+Find the Engineering Design Process Timeline for the 18/19 school year here!
+Also, this link is a sample board layout for the Engineering Projects.

-Students in 4th and 5th grades: Don’t forget to get your project approved by your teacher.
+Students in 4th and 5th grades: Don’t forget to get your project approved by your teacher before you begin your work.
+This is the first assignment, and is due by October 23, 2018.

 The information in this section was taken from the SARSEF web site.